-- Each mentor/coach must be a fully certified, tenured teacher. - The Newly Hired Teacher will be assigned a mentor/coach from their respective building.
-If one is not available from their own subject area then a mentor will be selected from a different subject area.
+- Each mentor/coach must hold a standard certification and be tenured. - The Newly Hired Teacher will be assigned a mentor/coach from their respective school.
+If one is not available from their own subject area, then a mentor will be selected from a different subject area. - Prospective Mentors will apply to the posting published and participate in a mentor training program. - The Mentor/Coach will possess the characteristics under Criteria for Effective Mentors. - The building Principal will recommend the assignment of a mentor teacher to an eligible Newly Hired Teacher.
+The Superintendent makes the recommendation to the Board of Education to approve the assignment.

-- Prospective Mentors will complete a Mentor Application Form at the end of the school year in response to the district posting. - Mentors selected will attend district recommended/sponsored professional learning opportunities. - The Mentor/Coach will possess the characteristics under Criteria for Effective Mentors. - The building Principal will recommend the assignment of a mentor teacher to an eligible Newly Hired Teacher.
-The Superintendent makes the recommendation to the Board of Education to approve the assignment. - No teacher shall concurrently serve as mentor/coach for more than one Newly Hired Teacher. - In the event that the Mentor (Coach)-Newly Hired Teacher relationship is determined to be non-productive, intervention and/or re-assignment will be considered.
+• In the event that the Mentor (Coach)-Newly Hired Teacher relationship is determined to be non-productive, intervention and/or re-assignment will be considered.

-CRITERIA FOR MENTORS (COACHES) The Me ntor has the ability to work well with other adults. ntor is a responsive listener and an effective communicator. ntor is a role model for active learning. ntor is committed to assisting colleagues in the quest for new strategies and techniques that will enhance n practice.
-The Me ntor is flexible and open to change. ntor is able to discuss the problems and potential solutions by offering constructive feedback and guide the acher to reflectively develop a plan that meets the novice teachers' needs, style and ability.
-The Me ntor is enthusiastically committed to the profession and respected by peers. ntor has the ability to successfully plan for the educational needs of the students and incorporate student standards.
-The Me ntor demonstrates exemplary content knowledge and pedagogy. ntor is willing to invest the time needed to meet the professional needs of the Novice Teacher. ntor understands the need and nature of confidentiality and is able to discern when to honor the confidential the mentoring relationship.
-The Me ntor must be committed to the goals of this mentoring plan.
+CRITERIA FOR MENTORS (COACHES) The Me ntor has the ability to work well with other adults.
+The Me ntor is a responsive listener and an effective communicator.
+The Me ntor is a role model for active learning. ntor is committed to assisting colleagues in the quest for new strategies and techniques that will enhance classroom practice. ntor is flexible and open to change. ntor is able to discuss the problems and potential solutions by offering constructive feedback and guide the novice teacher to y develop a plan that meets the novice teachers' needs, style and ability. ☐ The Me ntor is enthusiastically committed to the profession and respected by peers. ntor has the ability to successfully plan for the educational needs of the students and incorporate student learning standards.
+In the demonstrates exemplary content knowledge and pedagogy.
+The Me ntor is willing to invest the time needed to meet the professional needs of the Novice Teacher. ntor understands the need and nature of confidentiality and is able to discern when to honor the confidential nature of the relationship. ☐ The Me ntor must be committed to the goals of this mentoring plan.

-$RESPONSIBILITIES\ OF\ THE\ MENTOR\ (COACH)$
+RESPONSIBILITIES OF THE MENTOR (COACH)

-- An initial meeting will be held between the mentor and the novice teacher to define their relationship and to come to a mutual understanding of how best to work together. - The mentor and novice teacher will complete a Mentoring Partnership Agreement. - The mentor will assist the novice teacher in adjusting to and becoming familiar with the school and with the school's policies, procedures, resources, and referral systems.
-The mentor should focus on classroom activities, including instructional techniques, curriculum, classroom management, discipline, teacher performance, and parent teacher-contact.

-- The mentor will visit the novice teacher's classroom and give appropriate feedback, teaching tips, techniques and suggestions for classroom management.
-Visitations are not for the purpose of evaluation but to provide insight and suggestions for improvement. - The mentor will encourage the novice teacher to take advantage of any professional resources that would be beneficial. - The mentor will meet with the novice teacher on a regular basis. - The mentor will assist the novice teacher in acculturating into the school community. - A mentor for a newly hired teacher will accrue 1 hour of PD credit for each week of supervision, unless paid for the assignment.
+- ✓ An initial meeting will be held between the mentor and the novice teacher to define their relationship and to come to a mutual understanding of how best to work together. - ✓ The mentor and novice teacher will complete a Mentoring Partnership Agreement. - ✓ The mentor will assist the novice teacher in adjusting to and becoming familiar with the school and with the school's policies, procedures, resources, and referral systems.
+The mentor should focus on classroom activities, including instructional techniques, curriculum, classroom management, discipline, teacher performance, and parent teacher-contact. - ✓ The mentor will visit the novice teacher's classroom and give appropriate feedback, teaching tips, techniques and suggestions for classroom management.
+Visitations are not for the purpose of evaluation but to provide insight and suggestions for improvement. - ✓ The mentor will encourage the novice teacher to take advantage of any professional resources that would be beneficial. - ✓ The mentor will meet with the novice teacher on a regular basis. - ✓ The mentor will assist the novice teacher in acculturating into the school community. - ✓ A mentor for a newly hired teacher will accrue 1 hour of PD credit for each week of supervision, unless paid for the assignment.